mazzilio/mazzilio-content-kit/README.md

 npm install
 npm run dev
 ```
+All configuration files have been set up based on relevant documentation and experience, but feel free to tinker around with the Tailwind configurations and stylings as a learning exercise.

 ## Notes
 This piece of work has not been unit tested as of now, but code coverage and unit tests will be addressed once an opportunity arises for me to focus on it.